 “It’s all mental”, said one of them who has dislocated her shoulder almost 21 times now and still straps up to play just because she cannot wait on the sidelines and watch.
 It is truly inspiring!

 Team a.k.a.
 Family a.k.a.
 Whānau

 In New Zealand, your teammates are your ‘sisters’ and the team is your ‘family’, right from a club level to the elite Black Ferns.
 This concept of ‘team’ though very unusual, especially in a competitive environment where each one is competing with the other for their place on the team, is seen to work beautifully in New Zealand.
-The sense of family and belonging strengthens the bond for the sport and even though I did not get the chance to make it to the representative side of my club and Auckland, it makes me want to go back and play just to be able to share that sense of sisterhood with the others.
+The sense of family and belonging strengthens the bond for the sport.
+It makes me want to play just to be able to share that sense of sisterhood with the others.
 Maybe it is this socially driven structure of the sport that could be the key for how New Zealand performs at the top levels.
 What an absolute treat to be a part of it all!

 If you have a rugby dream, there is nothing better than experiencing New Zealand rugby – apply for your visas and book your tickets now.